Helpful Homepage Design Tips for Your Orange County Business – Part One

 Who, What, and What Can I Do Here?

 Your website should immediately answer the questions – Who is the company, What Does the Company Do, and What Can the Customer Do (www.hubspot.com).
-Think about the title in the header section of the web page (the space above the web address).
-If you are a T-Shirt Company for example, think about phrasing like “We make X, so you can Y.” Mixergy.com has the title: Business Tips for Successful Startups.
-If your customer cannot tell what your company is about or what they do within a few seconds, you are losing customers.
+Think about the title in the header section of the web page (space above the web address).
+If you are a T-Shirt Company, for example, think about phrasing like “We make X, so you can Y.” Mixergy.com has the title: Business Tips for Successful Startups.
+If your customers cannot tell what your company is about or what they do within a few seconds, you are losing customers.
 This is also called a headline (www.marketingtechblog.com).

 Know Your Customer and Speak to Them

 If your company sells clothing for college students, your home page might not be the place to discuss your unique polymer blend that you use in your ink (though this could be great information for an ‘About Us’ page or an ‘Our Ink Process’ link.
 Get rid of the corporate jargon, and make sure your language is tailored to your audience (www.hubspot.com).